usgs/wdfn-graph-server/README.md

 See the OpenAPI documentation for the current list of available list of query parameters

 ## Running the server for development
+#### IMPORTANT!
+You will need version 14.1.0 or higher of Node.js.
+Lower versions of Node will not unzip the internal Chromium package correctly and this will cause the graph server to 'hang' while it attempts to access a file that it will never find.

 The dependencies need to be installed.
 To clear out any existing dependencies and to install:
 ```bash
 % npm run clean